YanCCscu/MEANGS/README.md

 ## Note
-The augrument -n (nsample) is strongly recommended to reduce runtime and memory usage. more Test results can be found [here](https://ndownloader.figshare.com/files/27988548).
+The augrument -n (nsample) is strongly recommended to reduce runtime and memory usage.
+Supplementary information and more test results can be found [here](https://ndownloader.figshare.com/files/27988548).